Thirupathi-Kadari/Nutridetect/README.md

 ---

 ## 🍴 Overview
 NutriDetect is an advanced platform designed to detect and classify food items from diverse cuisines.
-Leveraging cutting-edge machine learning models, it provides real-time object detection, classification, and nutritional insights, aiming to redefine food recognition technology.
+It’s live on [Hugging Face](https://huggingface.co/spaces/Thirupathi986/Nutridetect), offering real-time object detection, classification, and nutritional insights.

 ---